outlearn-content/outlearn-olp-spec/olp-spec.md

 * Audio - audio/mp3

-## Referenced Asset Types
+## Remote Asset Types

 In addition to assets that you create and include in your Outlearn Package directory structure, Sections can reference assets that are hosted elsewhere.
 Below is the set of asset types that can be referenced.

 In many cases, Markdown itself allows simple assets to be included.
 For example, an image referenced from the web.

-**Note**: Referenced Assets are not declared in the outlearn.json file.
+**Note**: Remote Assets are not declared in the outlearn.json file.
 They are parsed directly from the `@asset` annotation syntax via their URL instead of an OLP reference ID.

 ### Videos